LoneStar LEND seeks a Family Faculty Candidate

-The LoneStar LEND invites nominations and applications to fill open positions with the LEND training program.
-The full position descriptions and application instructions are available below:
+The LoneStar LEND invites nominations and applications to fill an open position with the LEND training program.
+The full position description and application instructions are available below:

 LEND Core Disciplines:

 - Medicine (Genetics, Child Neurology & Psychiatry, Developmental Pediatrics, Medical Home)

 - Pediatric Dentistry

 - Physical Therapy

 - Psychology: Assessment and Intervention